 11. Share an ice cream flight

 Nothing beats a scoop of ice cream (or four) on a hot day.
-Kelly’s Homemade Ice Cream in Audubon Park has tons of homemade ice cream flavors (I recommend the Mexican chocolate) but one of the best items on the menu is the ice cream flight.
+Kelly’s Homemade Ice Cream in Audubon Park has tons of homemade ice cream flavors but one of the best items on the menu is the ice cream flight.
 Choose four flavors and get a scoop of each, served up in mini waffle cone cups in a cupcake tray.
+The ice cream flights are also available at other Scoop Shop locations.

 12. Go on a Sunrise to Sunset Road Trip